 - Top Questions from Students about SEVP Portal (PDF)

 Travel Between Graduation and OPT Approval

-Many students wish to travel home after graduation but before an OPT request has been approved by USCIS.
-If this is your plan, keep in mind that you cannot re-enter the U.S. until you have the OPT EAD card in your hand.
-If you leave the U.S. while your OPT is pending, please remember that the OPT approval from USCIS can take 3-4 months, so plan your travel arrangements and job search accordingly.
+It is not recommended to travel while OPT is pending.
+If a student travels home after graduation but before an OPT request has been approved by USCIS, keep in mind that you cannot re-enter the U.S. until you have the OPT EAD card in your hand.
+If you leave the U.S. while your OPT is pending, please remember that USCIS processing time for OPT approval is long (exceeding 90 days), so plan your travel arrangements and job search accordingly.

-NOTE: If you do not apply for OPT, but travel outside of the U.S. after the end-date listed on your OPT (during the 60-day grace-period), you will have negated your eligibility to apply.
-OPT regulations require that you be physically in the U.S. and in F-1 status at the time of application.
+NOTE: If you did not apply for OPT, but traveled outside of the U.S. after the program end date (during the 60-day grace period), you will have negated your eligibility to apply for OPT.
+OPT regulations require that you remain physically in the U.S. and in F-1 status at the time of application.

 Graduate students who have only dissertation and no regular classes remaining may apply for OPT before finishing the dissertation.
 However, you should plan to complete and defend your dissertation within the 12 months of OPT.
 If this is the case, you should ensure your employer knows you are still working towards finishing your dissertation, and might need to travel back to campus.

-- You may not pursue a new "course of study" while on OPT.
+- You may not pursue a new degree program while on OPT.